donneger/numpy_random/README.md

 - seaborn
 - scipy.stats

-If these packages are not intalled it is recommended to install Ananconda, instructions on installation can be found [***here***](https://docs.anaconda.com/anaconda/install/index.html), as this has most of the commononly used Python packages.
+If these packages are not intalled it is recommended to install Ananconda, instructions on installation can be found [***here***](https://docs.anaconda.com/anaconda/install/index.html), as this has most of the commononly used Python packages, including those listed above.

 Alernatively they can be installed individually using pip install.

 4. Open a Jupyter notebook (or Jupyter Lab) session on your PC, open and run the file **random.ipynb**.

+5. All of the assignment text and code is contained in the notebook, it will run thorugh from start to finish with no user input needed.